chouquette/chouquette/_posts/2015-03-05-introducing-libvlcpp.md

 * Automatic VLC objects ref-counting
 * Handles events with lambdas
 * Header only implementation
-* Full VLC 2.2 functionnalities set.
+* VLC 2.2 full feature parity
 * C++11

 Now for a quick example, which is included in the git as the "helloworld" project: